CONCESSION PRICES are at the bottom, BUT IT IS ESSENTIAL to read this page if you have any mobility difficulties....

 We often get asked what are the quieter times to visit -

 There are two disabled parking bays outside the Model Village entrance.
 However, this is a local authority owned pay & display car park that serves all amenities in the area, the Model Village has no ownership or control of it.
-The council does not offer concessions at this car park.
+Torbay council does not offer concessions at this car park.
 The machine nearest the disabled bays, and our entrance, accepts card payments, you can also pay using the RingGo app.
+The app is good because it operates start/stop so you are not wondering how much time to put it (Remember to stop it though or you would be charged for the whole day)

 Refreshments and an accessible toilets are available at the top of the gardens (at the start and end of the visit), so you may wish to consider using these at the start of your visit.